majick/entry/README.md

 #### Custom Footer Links

+!!! info This feature is only configurable from the server settings!

 You can added custom footer links to your server by editing the `config.json` (`{DATA_DIRECTORY}/config.json`) and adding a `footer` section.
 All links should have a `label` and `href` value.
 Links are organized in different rows.
 Each new entry in the "rows" array creates a new row in the footer.

 Example: